kasper-piskorski/docs/pages/documentation/10-examples/modern.md

 * there are two connections between marko and other people who he "knows" (josh and vadas).
 * there are four connections between people and software, such that the people "created" the software.
 Lop was created by marko, peter and josh, which ripple was created by josh.

-### Entity Types
+### Entities

-Here, we add person and software entity types to the graph, via the Graql shell:
+Here, we add person and software entities, via the Graql shell:

 ```graql
 insert person sub entity;